What is Domestic Abuse?

 It can happen when people live together or in different houses.
 Usually (but not always) it is the man who hurts the woman.
 Although domestic abuse happens between grown-ups, children can be affected by the abuse that they see and hear.
 Children can also be hurt or bullied as part of domestic abuse.

-In all relationships there are ups and downs.
 There can sometimes be arguments or even fighting and saying things that are hurtful.
 When most grownups have an argument, they can talk it through and eventually become friends again.

 The difference with domestic abuse is that it is about one person trying to control another person who is their partner or ex-partner.
 It causes one person to live in constant fear of the other and it also doesn’t just happen once.
 It can get worse over time.